What is income drawdown?

 Discover how income drawdown works and how the different types of schemes operate.
 We outline how much tax you'll pay on withdrawals.

-What is income drawdown?
+What is income or pension drawdown?
 Video guide

 Our two-minute video explains what income drawdown is, as well as the main advantages and disadvantages of using it as a method for generating retirement income.